Growthy

 In this article

-This guide names the vendors, breaks down the two main modes, and gives you the honest pricing math.
+This guide names the vendors, breaks down the three product shapes, and gives you the honest pricing math.
+Every price below was pulled from the vendor's own page in June 2026, because this market reprices fast.
 For the broader picture of AI in CPA-firm practice, see the AI for Accountants pillar.

 What is AI accounting software in 2026?